gotoiot/embed-iot-core/README.md

 ## Install dependencies

-The application runs over Raspberry Pi 3+ (or Linux system based in Debian).
+The application runs over Raspberry Pi 3+.
 To install Raspberry Pi OS refer to [official documentation](https://www.raspberrypi.org/documentation/installation/installing-images/).

 The platform needs the next dependencies.

 * Docker & Docker-Compose (installation steps in [this link](https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi)).

 Reached this point you can proceed running the project.

+_Although the application is designed to run on a Raspberry Pi 3+, it can runs on any system with Docker & Docker Compose installed.
+Docker installation steps in [official documentation](https://docs.docker.com/get-docker/).
+Docker-Compose installation steps in [official documentation](https://docs.docker.com/compose/install/)._

 ##
 ## Run the application